dazdaz/gcs-pod-workload-identity/README.md

 * Pushing the container to Google's Artifact Registry.
 * Deploying the container as a Pod on a GKE cluster.
 * Using Workload Identity to grant the GKE Pod's Service Account access to GCS without requiring credentials or API keys.
-* Use the Storge API to list the objects in the bucket.
+* Using Python3, use the Storge API to list the objects in the bucket.

 📂 Included Files
 list-files-bucket-pod.yaml: A Kubernetes manifest for a Pod that runs a Python script to list files in a GCS bucket.